portia86/portia86/README.md

 # 💫 About Me:
 IT professional and PSM 1 with over 10 years of experience in software development, 3-tier web applications, reporting, architecting solutions and devops.
-Self-motivated, detail- oriented and ability to work in a rapidly changing environment with problem solving and learning mindset.
+Self-motivated, detail-oriented and ability to work in a rapidly changing environment with problem solving and learning mindset.

 ## 🌐 Socials: